Archfoxzz/Fake-news-detection/README.md

-## How can I edit this code?
+## How can you run this code?

-There are several ways of editing your application.

-**Use your preferred IDE**

-If you want to work locally using your own IDE, you can clone this repo and push changes.
+If you want to work locally using your own IDE, you can clone this repo.

 The only requirement is having Node.js & npm installed - [install with nvm](https://github.com/nvm-sh/nvm#installing-and-updating)